thegrumpys/odop/docs/Help/menus.md

 **Action : Search**

-The Action : Search menu item invokes the Search algorithm.
+The Action : Search menu item invokes the numerical search algorithm.
 Search will alter the values of any FREE independent variables to find a design that satisfies constraints and FIXes.

-In other words,
+Specifically,
 FIXed status causes Search to achieve or hold a specified value.
 FREE status allows Search to manipulate that variable to achieve a feasible design.